rajdeepmondaldotcom/pmcgrab/README.md

 ## Context Engineering: Why This Matters for LLMs

-Large-language-model performance lives or dies on **context quality**—the snippets you retrieve and feed back into the model:
+Large-language-model performance lives or dies on **context quality**-the snippets you retrieve and feed back into the model:

 - **RAG pipelines** need precise, de-duplicated passages to ground answers.
 - **Knowledge-graph population** demands reliable section boundaries (e.g., Methods vs. Results) to classify triples accurately.